 Maybe your business is quieter in the summer.
 Use this time to reach out to new brands, blogs, or companies to schedule collaborations for the fall.

 If you have a choice, I don’t personally recommend scheduling yourself to be featured on a Facebook group, a webinar, or something similar in August.
 People are away and getting ready to go back to school (or send their kids back).
 It’s not to say you shouldn’t spend all of August nurturing your business and existing customers, but you want to get the best bang for your buck in marketing your products or services.

 Even though you should use this time to nurture your business, you should also take the time to nurture your mind, body, and soul.
 Summer is a great time for small business owners to prioritize self-care so you don’t get burnt out.

 Savor this time.
 You can get outside, work at a little table at a coffee shop, celebrate all of the holidays you can in the sunny days before labor day, etc. Do all those things that, come February, you’ll be so grateful you did.

 4. Plan Your Year (1/2 is left!)

 Sometime on a Friday afternoon, or a quiet business day, block out time to sit down and plan the rest of your year in 90-day blocks.

 Take into account all of the holidays, the time of year, the seasons, & the different topics that come to mind with each.
 Plan with purpose and intention, with one thing flowing (sensibly) into the next.
-That way, everything you’re hustling for this summer will have a clear purpose and goal in mind.
+Having the right business tools can be incredibly helpful when scheduling your year.
+Everything you’re hustling for this summer will have a clear purpose and goal in mind afterwards.

 Celebrate you, your hard work, your business, and all that comes along with being an entrepreneur by hosting an informal, fun Business Warming party.
 There are 2 amazing things I love about the idea of a business warming party:

 Putting JOY in Your Business…